-I began having problems sleeping at sixteen years old.
+I began having problems sleeping at a very young age.
 I recall having feelings of anxiety, but not knowing what they truly were.
 I also recall drinking alcohol at night because I thought it was calming these scary feelings and helping me to fall asleep.
 This is something I carried with me into my adult life.

 At twenty-two years old, I married my high school sweetheart and we had our first child together.
 Other than a couple of beers here and there, I did not drink throughout the pregnancy.
 However, once the baby was born I began to drink again...very heavily.
 I also did not stop at drinking.
 It was at this point in my life that I was introduced to cocaine.

 I spent quite a few years going all weekend long without sleeping at night.
 I would return to work on Monday mornings beaten and worn-out, with my insides feeling like they were constantly on high alert for some kind of disaster.
 I was still not aware that these feelings were anxiety.
 My first marriage did not last, and I eventually stopped the use of cocaine altogether.